Spokane and Inland Empire Railroad

 Interuban railway in Washington State, U.S.

-The Spokane and Inland Empire Railroad Company (S.&I.E.R.R.Co.) was an electrified interurban railway operating in Spokane, Washington and vicinity, extending into northern and central Idaho.
-The system originated in several predecessor roads beginning c.
-1890, incorporated in 1904, and ran under its own name to 1929.
+The Spokane and Inland Empire Railroad Company (S.&I.E.R.R.Co.) was a railroad company that operated an electric streetcar system in Spokane, Washington and an electrified interurban railway extending beyond Spokane into the Palouse region and northern Idaho.
+The raildroad company also constructed and operated a central terminal building and Nine Mile Dam.The system originated in several predecessor roads beginning in 1888, was incorporated in 1906, and ran under its own name to 1929.
 It merged into the Great Northern Railway and later, the Burlington Northern Railroad, which operated some roads into the 1980s.